Frequently Asked Questions from Hospices

 |Jan 1 to Dec 31, 2020||2021||Dec 31, 2021||2022||FY 2023|

 |Jan 1 to Dec 31, 2021||2022||Dec 31, 2022||2023||FY 2024|

 |Jan 1 to Dec 31, 2022||2023||Dec 31, 2023||2024||FY 2025|

 Exemption for Newness

 Below is a brief overview of what is presented in your hospice’s reports.
-These reports will be posted to your hospice’s data warehouse folder no later than 5:00 PM Eastern Time on the business day following an upload by your survey vendor.
+These reports will be posted to your hospice’s data warehouse folder within two days following an upload by your survey vendor.
 The four reports are: